runtimeverification/k/docs/user_manual.md

 of that symbol will result in at most one return value (that is, the symbol is a *partial function*).

-The `functional` attribute indicates to the symbolic reasoning engine that a given symbol is a *total function*, that is it has *exactly* one return value for every possible input.
-Note that it does not make sense to have only the `functional` attribute without the `function` attribute.
+The `total` attribute can be added to a production with the `function` attribute to indicate to the symbolic reasoning engine that a given symbol is a *total function*, that is it has *exactly* one return value for every possible input.
+While the `total` attribute can in theory be added to something which is not a function, this behavior is not currently implemented.

 For example, here we define the `_+Word_` total function and the `_/Word_` partial function, which can be used to do addition/division modulo